 Pardo-Rodriguez is a 2009 C+S graduate who is currently working on the last year of her PhD in Geography at the University of California-Santa Barbara.
 Her work focuses on social vulnerability assessments to weather and climate phenomena.
 She uses both qualitative and quantitative approaches to improve social vulnerability assessments.

-Cynthia Thomson is the Associate Director of Columbia University's MA Program in Climate and Society where she manages the day to day administration of the program including recruitment, student and alumni affairs, budget and admissions.
+Cynthia Thomson is the Director of Graduate Programs at the Columbia Climate School where she oversees the MA in Cimate and Society.
+She helps manage the day to day administration of the program including recruitment, student and alumni affairs, budget and admissions.
 She also spearheads strategic planning for the program through curriculum development and extracurricular activities.

 Catherine Vaughan is a senior staff associate at the IRI, where she has worked since 2008.